ros2hp/grmgr/README.md

 # grmgr
-Wherever there is an opportunity to instantiate a large number of goroutines, typically in a for-loop, **_grmgr_** (GoRoutine ManaGeR) can be used to constrain the number of concurrent goroutines to a fixed and constant number until the loop is exited.
+Wherever there is an opportunity to instantiate a large number of goroutines, typically in a for-loop, **_grmgr_** (GoRoutine ManaGeR) can be used to constrain the number of concurrent goroutines to a fixed number until the loop is exited.

 In the example below we have a typical scenario where a stream of potentially thousands of nodes is read from a channel.
 Each node is passed to a goroutine, __processDP()__.

-Rather than instantiate thousands of concurrent goroutintes the developer can create a  **_grmgr_** Limiter, specifying a ceiling value, and use the Control() method in the for-loop to constrain the number of concurrent goroutines instantiated.

 ```

 		limiterDP := grmgr.New("dp", 10)